dyahayuwijayanti/undergraduate-thesis-ml/README.md

 ## Notes
 - All experiments were conducted using local datasets.
 - File paths in the code refer to local environments.
+- This repository is intended for academic and portfolio purposes.